Towards relativistic generalization of collapse models: Non-linear unraveling

-Here $D_{ij}(t,s)$ is the noise correlation whose explicit form is to be determined, $\mathbb E$ denotes the average over different realizations of the noises $\xi_i(t)$.
-Further, $\hat A_i$ in Eq.~\eqref{eq.non-linear.unrav} are a set of commuting self-adjoint operators that describe how the collapse occurs, and are known as collapse operators.
-The operators $\hat O_-$ and $\hat O_+$ are, respectively, the anti-self-adjoint and self-adjoint parts of $\hat O$.
-They read
+Here $D_{ij}(t,s)$ is the to-be-determined noise correlation, $\mathbb E$ denotes the average over different realizations of $\xi_i(t)$.
+Further, $\hat A_i$ in Eq.~\eqref{eq.non-linear.unrav} are a set of commuting self-adjoint operators describing the collapse occurrence, known as collapse operators. $\hat C_-$ and $\hat C_+$ are, respectively, the anti-self-adjoint and self-adjoint parts of $\hat C$, reading